Skip to main content

 Five Faves: Favorite Picture Books Focusing on Food and Family

 Next month is a month where my family will plan lots of time together—most of which will be spent eating food together.
-And I wouldn’t be the librarian I am sharing this list of great titles where food and family are the focus of each story.
+And I wouldn’t be the librarian I am without sharing this list of great titles where food and family are the focus of each story.
 So, pull up a snack and settle in to read these five picture books that just might make you pull your loved ones closer while also reaching for a snack!

 Written by Winsome Bingham